Prevailing Wage and Davis-Bacon Compliance in Tennessee

 How are prevailing wage rates determined for public works projects in Tennessee?

-For state-funded highway projects, prevailing wage rates are determined by the Tennessee Department of Labor and Workforce Development.
-For federally funded projects, prevailing wage rates are determined by the U.S. Department of Labor based on local wage surveys.
+For state-funded highway projects, prevailing wage rates are set by the Tennessee Prevailing Wage Commission under TCA § 12-4-405 based on local wage data by craft.
+For federally funded projects, rates are determined by the U.S. Department of Labor based on local wage surveys, published on SAM.gov, and contractors apply the determination in effect ten days before bid opening.

 What are the penalties for non-compliance with prevailing wage laws in Tennessee?